 The job of a process server sometimes goes beyond ensuring service is preformed in a manner that adheres to the laws governing the services of process, but can sometimes become difficult when the whereabouts of the person being served is unknown.

-Scott Frank is not only a trusted process server but is a skilled investigator exempt under LA R.S 37:3503 8B (iv) that helps to find missing persons.
-These skills cross over into his process serving when required to locate the insurance claimants, persons involved in lawsuits or other criminal or civil cases.
-You can read more about his process in helping to find missing persons including adoption reuniting, locating an ex-boyfriend or girlfriend or other persons you may have lost touch with.
+These skills cross over into process serving when required to locate the insurance claimants, persons involved in lawsuits or other criminal or civil cases.
+You can read more about our process in helping to find missing persons including adoption reuniting, locating an ex-boyfriend or girlfriend or other persons you may have lost touch with.

 Skiptracing is one of the techniques that Scott uses to locate a person’s whereabouts.